Natxo09/CS2Server-Creator/README.md

 - **Loading screen freeze after creating `autoexec.cfg` with cs2.exe closed**: If you create the `autoexec.cfg` while cs2.exe is closed, upon opening it, the loading screen might freeze.
 If this occurs, it's recommended:
   - Not to have the server on the same machine/computer as the game.
   - If separation isn't possible, generate the `autoexec.cfg`, set it up, then remove it from the folder `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`.
 Once you have started the game, drag the `autoexec.cfg` back into the folder and start the server.

+ - **The cs2 console still opens even when `Open console on app` is selected: This happens because the `-hideconsole` argument might not yet be incorporated into cs2, making it inevitable that it will open.

 ---